Skip to content

 • If a colleague makes a speech at an event, record it and write a blog summarising the key points.

-“Videos are great for engagement because they’re more immediate.
-I think a lot of people, especially in our B2B sales audience, would rather watch a 5-minute video than read a 2k word blog on the same subject.”
+Videos are great for engagement because they’re more immediate.
+I think many people, especially in our B2B sales audience, would rather watch a 5-minute video than read a 2-k-word blog on the same subject.

-“So YouTube has been an excellent channel for us.
 One thing to bear in mind with YouTube is that it’s the second-largest search engine in the world.
 When you want to look for something, where do you go?
-You go to Google first and YouTube second.”
+You go to Google first and YouTube second.

-“It’s one of the top places where people go to find content and ideas - so really, you have to be on there.”
+It’s one of the top places where people go to find content and ideas, so you really have to be on there.

-“The content is much the same but it’s delivered in a different way.
+The content is much the same, but it’s delivered in a different way.
 It’s more ‘consumable’; people can easily read it while having their lunch, for example.
-People can also respond to it in a way that they can’t with a blog - they can like, share and add comments.”
+People can also respond to it in a way that they can’t with a blog - they can like, share and add comments.

 The inspiration came from the top LinkedIn influencers who post in this way.
 Their posts often get thousands of likes and dozens of comments.
-We’ve seen some great engagement from doing this; more so than had we simply posted blog links.”
+We’ve seen some great engagement from doing this; more so than had we simply posted blog links.

 Here’s an example of how we repurposed our Meetings booked vs meetings attended blog for LinkedIn: